Draggie306/EditingCheatSheets/GCSE/AQA 8035 Geography Complete.md

 As Italy is a very touristy country, to this day many tourists avoid the area as a result of the seismic activity.

-Local 'agritourismos' said they were on the brink of closure as many tourists did not come to Italy the year after, and even two years later footfall in Umbria and Lazio was still much lower than before the quake.
+Local '*agritourismos*' said they were on the brink of closure as many tourists did not come to Italy the year after, and even two years later footfall in Umbria and Lazio was still much lower than before the quake.

 ![reduced to rubble](https://cheatsheet-assets.ibaguette.com/gcse/geography/AmatricePic2Small.jpg)
 *^^ Another home reduced to rubble*

 ### Case study: Amatrice - responses

-**Immediate responses** are the responses to the impacts in the short-term, i.e a few days after the impact.
+**Immediate responses** are the responses to the impacts in the short-term, i.e. a few days after the impact.
 In Amatrice, the army, Vigili del Fuoco (fire brigade) and dog teams arrived during the early morning to rescue people trapped under the rubble.
 The Italian PM Renzi announced a relief package of over 60 million euros for reconstruction work and tax subsidies for residents.

 Unfortunately, immediate responses were not fully effective.
 Due to the mountainous terrain, many bridges were destroyed and landslides occurred, blocking access to the town.